Indonesia protests against new jobs law enter second week

 Widodo has defended the law, saying demonstrators were motivated by “disinformation” and urging critics to challenge the law in courts instead.

-The new law, which revises more than 70 existing laws and regulations, has been met with cautious optimism from markets and the business community, but critics say the changes were rushed through and undermine existing labour laws, including on severance pay and work hours.
+Markets and the business community greeted the new law, which revises more than 70 existing laws and regulations, with cautious optimism, but critics say the changes were rushed through and undermine existing labour laws, including on severance pay and work hours.

 Protesters held rallies in other major Indonesian cities on Monday, including in Bandung and Medan, according to media reports.

+In Gorontalo, on the island of Sulawesi, police arrested 60 and fired tear gas and a water cannon to disperse about 500 student demonstrators, Gorontalo police spokesman told Reuters.

-Despite the president’s assurances president that the law is needed to help create jobs as Southeast Asia’s pandemic-hit economy veers toward a recession, several groups, including Indonesia’s largest Islamic association, Nahdatul Ulama, have pledged to lodge a judicial review.
+Despite Widodo’s assurances that the law is needed to help create jobs as Southeast Asia’s pandemic-hit economy veers toward a recession, several groups, including Indonesia’s largest Islamic association, Nahdatul Ulama, have pledged to lodge a judicial review.

-Separately, an alliance of conservative Islamic organisations, including the Islamic Defender’s Front and Alumni 212 movement, plan to protest against the law outside the state palace on Tuesday, according to a statement.
+Separately, an alliance of conservative Islamic organisations plans a protest outside the state palace on Tuesday, according to a statement.

 Writing by Kate Lamb; Editing by Ed Davies and Tomasz Janowski